11 Snakes Which Are Easy To Step On

 Source: public domain

-In 2003, a study found that plainbelly watersnakes were far more adventurous than northern watersnakes.
+In 2003, a study found that plainbelly watersnakes were far more adventurous than their northern watersnake relative.
 They regularly moved to upland areas, and could shift between over a dozen water bodies over one active season, travelling nonstop.
-Northern watersnakes preferred to stay in their main river base.
-Plainbelly watersnakes have a particular love for small pools in forests, which they spend just a couple of days in apiece, before impatiently moving on.
+Northern watersnakes, meanwhile, preferred to stay in their main river base.
+Plainbelly watersnakes have a particular love for small pools in forests, which they spend just a couple of days in each, before impatiently moving on.

 Carpet Python Morelia spilota mcdowelli